-Remember that when you visit places like Santorini – small islands popular with travellers tend to get pretty overcrowded.
-Especially when you all want to have that same picture from the same one street with the same sunset….obviously at the same golden hour, too!
+Remember that when you visit places like Santorini – small islands popular with travellers tend to get pretty overcrowded pretty quickly.
+Especially when you all want to have that same picture from that same one street with that very same sunset….obviously at the same golden hour, too!

 Go off the beaten track

 …and finally, go off the beaten track.
 By choosing a lesser known holiday destination you can count on a number of things.
 Firstly, that aforementioned issue with the amount of tourists visiting: non-existent.
 Secondly, you can discover some gorgeous gems that will make your feed all the more unique.
 Lastly, you’ll have the chance to fall in love with a new place that you might have not considered before.
 And this is so much better than all the pictures you’ll take of it.
 But they still count, too.